 *The initial ride is ~15 minutes.
 We'll be in and out the bus with minimal walking between stops.
 Return ride is ~20 minutes.

 Providing spectacular scenic views, this trip was added to the Festival itinerary in 2005 and continues to receive rave reviews.
 It is a short ride and sure to please those with plant interests as well as bird watchers.
 Descending from a high ridge separating the New and Gauley Rivers, this trip provides the unique experience of exploring high, mid, and river level territories.
 We're hopeful to get to the river but winters are hard on back mountain roads so we'll go as far as we can.
 Birds commonly seen include Cerulean Warbler, Yellow and Black-billed Cuckoos, Scarlet Tanager, Black-throated Green Warbler, Ovenbird, Worm-eating Warbler, Baltimore and Orchard Orioles.

 *The initial ride is ~25 minutes.
-We’ll be in and out of vehicles with minimal hiking between stops.
+We’ll be in and out of the bus with minimal hiking between stops.
 Return ride is ~60 minutes.

-*The initial ride is ~30 minutes.
-We’re in and out of vehicles with minimum hiking between stops.
-Return ride is ~30 minutes.
+*The initial ride is ~50 minutes.
+We’re in and out of the bus with minimal hiking between stops.
+Return ride is ~45 minutes.